aswathy5858/aswathy5858/README.md

 - 👋 Hi, I’m Aswathy L
-- 👀 I’m interested in exploring the applications of machine learning and AI in solving real-world problems
+- 👀 I’m interested in exploring the applications of machine learning and AI in solving real-world problems 📫 How to reach me email: aswathytvm5858@gmail.com
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me

 <!---